masurq/CFFormer/README.md

 # CFFormer
-This repo holds code for [CFFormer: A Cross-Fusion Transformer Framework for the Semantic Segmentation of Multi-Source Remote Sensing Images](https://ieeexplore.ieee.org/document/10786275) "悬停显示")
+This repo holds code for [CFFormer: A Cross-Fusion Transformer Framework for the Semantic Segmentation of Multi-Source Remote Sensing Images](https://ieeexplore.ieee.org/document/10786275))